 In one 2011 study, he shou wu’s antioxidants were shown having some strong liver protection potential.
 It also appeared to help protect the liver against certain cancers.

-But this liver-protection is a double-edged sword.
-If too much is taken, it could cause liver damage—all the reason to find a perfect balance with it and to follow supplement dose instructions and make sure that the he shou wu you has been given time to age and be properly prepared.
+But this liver-protection is a double-edged sword if too much is taken, it could cause liver damage.
+It’s vital to find a perfect balance and follow supplement dose instructions carefully.
+Make sure that the source of he shou wu you use gives it time to age and properly prepares the herb.

-This is why here at Primal Herb we make sure all our He Shou Wu has been given the time to mature and age for 6-8 years to ensure potency and effectiveness.
-Once harvested the roots prepared the traditional way sliced, stewed with black beans, dried and then extracted to make sure that we provide only the purest and most potent quality.
+That’s why here at Primal Herb we make sure all our He Shou Wu has been given the time to mature.
+We age our herbs for several years to ensure potency and effectiveness.
+Once harvested the roots prepared the traditional way sliced, stewed with black beans, and dried.
+We then extract it to make sure that we provide only the purest and most potent quality.

 IT COULD BE HELPFUL FOR DIABETES & OTHER METABOLIC SYNDROMES

-That’s right: on top of promoting immunity bolstering liver health, he shou wu may even have good news for people with type 2 diabetes—and those worried about getting it, too.
+That’s right: on top of promoting immunity bolstering liver health, he shou wu may even be a remedy for insulin issues.
+This is good news for people with type 2 diabetes—and those worried about getting it, too.

-In a 2010 study, he shou wu’s antioxidant compounds helped reduce oxidative stress caused by very high blood sugars commonly associated with type 2 diabetes or its development.
+In a 2010 study, he shou wu’s antioxidant compounds helped reduce oxidative stress caused by very high blood sugars.
+High blood sugar is commonly associated with type 2 diabetes or its development.

 And, last but certainly not least, another 2016 study showed he shou wu could help many aspects of fructose-induced metabolic disorders.
 This even meant improving blood pressure and lowering insulin resistance as well.